davidfstr/dafoster.net/_posts/2013-05-12-implicit-partial-application-and-currying-considered-harmful.md

 (/ 20)
 ```

-This last form uses left-currying, which is obvious since `/` is a well-known built-in infix operator that requires an unspecified left argument, which would be filled in by currying.
+This last form uses partial application to fill in the first argument of `/`, which is obvious since `/` is a well-known built-in infix operator that requires an unspecified left argument.